Bora Bora Cruise

 Day 13: Return to the port of Papeete and disembark the ship.

-For details on how to book go to: https://www.aranui.com/en/sailing-schedule
+For details on how to book go to: sailing schedule

-Activities and excursions offered during the stopover in Bora Bora
+Activities and Excursions Offered During the Bora Bora Stop

 Manta ray cruise bora bora